 CFM & MPH

-• In contrast, the Echo PB-580T, with its CFM of 517, outperforms the 452 CFM of the Husqvarna 150BT, making it the preferred option for efficiently blowing leaves away.
+• Comparatively, the Echo PB-580T boasts a CFM of 517, surpassing the 452 CFM of the Husqvarna 150BT, positioning it as the more effective choice for clearing leaves in a shorter amount of time.

-• The Husqvarna 150BT's MPH of 270 beats the 216 MPH of the Echo PB-580T.
-It therefore expels air faster and should aid you blowing leaves on grass or lifting heavy debris (acorns, etc.) and wet leaves more effectively.
+• The MPH of the Husqvarna 150BT, at 270, modestly exceeds the 216 MPH of the Echo PB-580T, allowing it to blow leaves on grass or lift heavy debris (acorns, etc.) and wet leaves more effectively.

 • With its ample fuel capacity of 62 fl.oz., the Echo PB-580T surpasses the Husqvarna 150BT's 42.6 fl.oz. tank.
 This larger reservoir means more fuel on hand, potentially extending runtime, provided both engines consume fuel at similar rates.